joakim-brannstrom/dextool/plugin/mutate/doc/design/future_work.md

 This is a simple TODO.
 New items are added at the top

+ * move injecting of schemata header to runtime so it isn't stored in the database multiple times.
  * integrate coverage with embedded systems.
     * one way is to make it possible for a user to write to create a coverage map themself. this could be by e.g. exporting a json of what each byte